browserengineering/book/book/animations.md

 reasons to always composite certain visual effects.

 First, we'll be able to start the animation quicker, since raster won't have to happen first.
-That's because whenever we change the compositing reasons , we might have to re-raster a number of surfaces.
-And also re-do compositing.
+That's because whenever compositing reasons change, the browser has to re-do compositing and re-raster the new surfaces.

 Second, compositing sometimes has visual side-effects.
 Ideally, composited textures would look exactly the same on the screen as non-composited ones.
-But due to the details of pixel-sensitive raster technologies like [sub-pixel rendering][subpixel] image resize filter algorithms, blending and anti-aliasing, this isn't always possible.
+But due to the details of pixel-sensitive raster technologies like [sub-pixel rendering][subpixel], image resize filter algorithms, blending and anti-aliasing, this isn't always possible.
+For example, it's common to have subtle color differences in some pixels due to floating-point precision differences.
 "Pre-compositing" the content avoids visual jumps on the page when compositing starts.

 Real browsers support the [`will-change`][will-change] CSS property for the purpose of signaling pre-compositing.